robertwenner/comics/doc/social.md

 `mstdn.io`.
 Don't include e.g., `https://` or a path after the name.

 The `visibility` is optional.
 If not given, it defaults to the visibility in your account settings.
-You can override the visibility here for testing.
+You can override the visibility here, e.g., for testing.

 The `Comic::Social::Mastodon` module adds any hashtags from `hashtags` and `mastodon` (in that order) from the Comic's metadata to the posted message.